Sensor-Noise Mitigation in Extremum Seeking Control Using Adaptive Numerical Differentiation: Numerical Examples

 Figures \ref{fig:ex2_esc_noiseless} and \ref {fig:ex2_aise_esc_noiseless} and Table \ref{tab:ex2_RMSE_no_noise} show the results of implementing ESC and ESC/AISE on the ABS dynamics given by \eqref{eq:ex_dotv}--\eqref{eq:ex_taub} under no sensor noise, such that $v \equiv 0.$ These results show that ESC and ESC/AISE have similar maximization performance when no sensor noise is added to the ABS system measured output.

 Next, Figures \ref{fig:ex2_esc_noisy} and \ref {fig:ex2_aise_esc_noisy} show the results of implementing ESC and ESC/AISE on the ABS dynamics given by \eqref{eq:ex_dotv}--\eqref{eq:ex_taub} with the sensor noise $v$ shown in Figure \ref{fig:ex2_noise}.
 These results show that, while both methods stop the wheel and drive $\nu$ to 0, the disruptions due to the added sensor noise are less visible in the response of ESC/AISE, which also yields a lower value of $t_{\rm stop},$ which shows that the performance of ESC/AISE is less degraded by sensor noise.

 To further test the sensitivity of ESC and ESC/AISE to sensor noise, 100 random trials are performed.
 The average RMSE and average $t_{\rm stop}$ values computed over the 100 trials for the cases where ESC and ESC/AISE are implemented are shown in Table \ref{tab:ex1_MC_RMSE}.
 A stopping performance metric is also included in Table \ref{tab:ex1_MC_RMSE}, which shows the percentage of runs in which $\nu$ is driven to 0 before the 50-s time limit.
-These results show that ESC/AISE has an overall better maximization performance and is able to stop the wheel more consistently within the time limit in the presence of sensor noise. { $\diamond$}
+These results demonstrate that ESC/AISE exhibits superior maximization performance and is more consistent in stopping the wheel within the time limit, even in the presence of sensor noise. { $\diamond$}

 \end{exam}